Looking for a local, pick-your-own farm in South Ottawa, Ontario? Scroll down this page and you will see the U-Pick farms in South Ottawa, Ontario,

 strawberries, to fresh sweet corn, tomatoes, and crisp fall apples,

-you'll be able to savor the flavors of the season.
+you will be able to savor the flavors of the season.
 We look forward to

 serving you.
 Find us on Saturday mornings at the Brockville Farmers